sbt/sbt-js-engine/README.md

 --------------------|------------
 command             | The filesystem location of the command to execute.
 Commands such as "node" default to being known to your path.
 However there path can be supplied here." engineType          | The type of engine to use i.e. CommonNode, Node, PhantomJs, Rhino, Trireme, or AutoDetect.
-The default is AutoDetect, which uses Node if installed or otherwise falls back to Trireme. parallelism         | The number of parallel tasks for the JavaScript engine.
-Defaults to the # of available processors + 1 to keep things busy. npmTimeout          | The maximum amount of time to wait for npm to do its thing.
+The default is AutoDetect, which uses Node if installed or otherwise falls back to Trireme.

 The following sbt code illustrates how the engine type can be set to Node: